hpides/alsatian/reproducibility/readme.md

     - (see below under Reoccurring Steps - Start clear caches script)
 - **run the experiment for 10GB (and then do the same for 5GB)**
     - open the containers bash: `sudo docker exec -it <CONTAINER-ID-WITH-10GB-MEMORY> bash`
-    - copy the [figure-16-10gb.sh](scripts/figure-16-10gb.sh) script on the container and run it (e.g. by placing it in one of the mounted directories)
+    - copy the [figure-16-10gb.sh](scripts/figure-16-10gb.sh) to the container (e.g. by placing it in one of the mounted directories)
     - execute `figure-16-10gb.sh`